ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/osa5.md

 on osin epäselvää miten Toyotan käytänteet siirretään eri aloille

-Kuten agile, myös lean ei ole joukko työkaluja vaan jatkuva toimintatapa, Toyotan CEO:n sanoin The root of the Toyota Way is to be dissatisfied with the status quo; you have to ask constantly, “Why are we doing this?”
+Kuten agile, myös lean ei ole joukko työkaluja vaan jatkuva toimintatapa, Toyotan CEO:n sanoin The root of the Toyota Way is to be dissatisfied with the status quo; you have to ask constantly, "Why are we doing this?"
 In Toyota and in lean thinking, the idea is to repeat cycles of improvement experiments forever.

 ## Laajan mittakaavan ketterä